 Atterbeary and Fair's bill removes sexual orientation and gender identity from the Family Life and Human Sexuality category, to its own section.

-While the proposal continues allowing parents to opt students out of the Family Life and Human Sexuality category, they'd no longer have the option to shield their child from instruction on sexual orientation and gender identity, since it would fall under its own section.
+While the proposal continues allowing parents to opt students out of the Family Life and Human Sexuality category, they'd no longer have the option to shield their child from instruction on sexual orientation and gender identity, since it would fall under its own category.

 Montgomery County Public Schools adopted a similar policy last year, prompting parents to sue.
 So far courts have rejected those efforts, but thecase is now pending before the United States Supreme Court.